 He went on, “So other than that one time we dropped him a little and at Steve and Peg’s wedding,” I interrupted, “Wait, you dropped him at Steve and Peg’s wedding too?”
 “No, we didn’t drop him.
 We…lost him.”
 Long pause as he figured out how to tactfully present how he lost my brother.
 “He was only temporarily lost.”
 Another pause.
 “Just those two times, but that’s it.”
 I was confused, “So you lost him twice too?”
 “No, I’m not sayin’ it right, we dropped him just once and only lost him once.”
 I covered my eyes and laughed at him.

 He set the scene of reminding me that Peg’s family home was located at the end of a steep private drive at the top of several steep, narrow, windy, one-way, overgrown roads on what is called Little Mountain in San Bernardino.
 I had never been to Peg’s parents’ house specifically.
 But I knew the general area.
-I knew the home was located above Edgehill Road, which is descriptive enough to let you know the terrain of the neighborhood.
+I knew the home was located above Edgehill Road, which is descriptive enough to let you know the neighborhood’s terrain.

 Bruce described their group of friends had arrived for the wedding, and they all helped get Dave down into the backyard by way of an arduously long set of steps.
 It required several, probably four strong guys to get him down the tough trek to Peg’s back lawn.
-The wedding, if you remember from that earlier chapter, went off with just the one hitch of a fistfight before the ceremony between two young men, completely unrelated to the bride or wedding party.
+If you remember from that earlier chapter, the wedding went off with just the one hitch of a fistfight before the ceremony between two young men, completely unrelated to the bride or wedding party.
 The skirmish was quickly squashed.

 The wedding began.
 I do declarations of consent were traded, the seal of a thousand kisses was sealed, the pronouncement was made.
 They were man and wife!
 Then the party part of the event commenced, and everyone had a great time eating, drinking, dancing, celebrating their darling friends’ marriage!